The Coromandel New Zealand

 Greg and Ali are keen on fishing and their location allows them to do this as and when they please, they respect this right and are supportive of fisheries initiatives around size and catch limits as these are part of ensuring they can continue to share this activity with their guests at Waihi Beach Lodge.

-Waihi Beach Lodge is a recipient of a Qualmark Enviro Bronze which has been gained through a dedicated commitment to reducing waste, energy and water useage at the lodge.
-From double glazed windows and eco-friendly cleaning products through to on site composting and a goal to soon catch and use rainwater for their gardens, Greg and Ali's aim for 2010 is to continue on their Sustainable Tourism path and secure a Qualmark Enviro Silver.
+Waihi Beach Lodge recently upgraded its Qualmark Enviro Bronze to a Silver Accreditation, demonstrating continued commitment to reducing waste, energy and water useage at the lodge.
+From double glazed windows and eco-friendly cleaning products through to on site composting and a goal to soon catch and use rainwater for their gardens.

 Click here for information on Qualmark's Enviro Accreditation programme